vr000m/ConMon/README.md

 endpoint.
 ConMon passively monitors the IP packets and classifies them to measure the bit rate for each of the classifiers.

 It is based on the [Sniffer example](http://www.tcpdump.org/sniffex.c) in `libpcap (tcpdump)`.

 ### Current classifiers:
 * Total, TCP, UDP, local, external [done]
 * Each is further classified as combined, inbound, outbound and background [done]
+* Additionally: can detect RTP/UDP (if no hint is available on which port the RTP is received then there are still some false-positives).

 #### Extras (yet to be implemented)
 * IPv4 and IPv6
-* Multimedia Transport: RTP (for RTCWEB, MPRTP, RTSP, etc.)
-* Multimedia Signaling: STUN, ICE packets
+* STUN packets
 * HTTP(S): port 80 and 443
 * LEDBAT: e.g., Bittorrent